CamilleHbp/fusy-editor/README.md

 The website is only published when a push/pull request deployment succeeds on master branch.

 ## How to contribute

+### Pull requests

+This project follows the [Fork/Pull Request workflow](https://gist.github.com/Chaser324/ce0505fbed06b947d962).

+- Fork the project
+- Checkout master (to start working from the master branch)
+- Create and checkout a feature branch
+- Work on your feature and get it working and passing the tests
+- Clean the git history by rebasing
+- Submit your pull request

 ### Linting and formatting